turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 ### MainComponent
 [[Header]](../../WickedEngine/MainComponent.h) [[Cpp]](../../WickedEngine/MainComponent.cpp)
 This is the main runtime component that has the Run() function.
 It should be included in the application entry point while calling Run() in an infinite loop. <br/>
+The user should call the SetWindow() function to associate it with a window of the operating system.
+This window will be used to render to.<br/>
 The MainComponent has many uses that the user is not necessarily interested in.
 The most important part is that it manages the RenderPaths.
 There can be one active RenderPath at a time, which will be updated and rendered to the screen every frame.
 However, because a RenderPath is a highly customizable class, there is no limitation what can be done within the RenderPath, for example supporting multiple concurrent RenderPaths if required.
 RenderPaths can be switched wit ha Fade out screen easily.
 Loading Screen can be activated as an active Renderpath and it will load and switch to an other RenderPath if desired.
 A RenderPath can be simply activated with the MainComponent::ActivatePath() function.<br/>
 The MainComponent does the following every frame while it is running:<br/>
 1. FixedUpdate() <br/>